BoraVyvorant/esi-client-ruby/docs/KillmailsApi.md

 # **get_corporations_corporation_id_killmails_recent**
 > Array&lt;GetCorporationsCorporationIdKillmailsRecent200Ok&gt; get_corporations_corporation_id_killmails_recent(corporation_id, opts)

-Get corporation kills and losses
+Get a corporation's recent kills and losses

-Get a list of corporation's recent kills and losses  ---  This route is cached for up to 300 seconds  --- Requires one of the following EVE corporation role(s): Director
+Get a list of a corporation's kills and losses going back 90 days  ---  This route is cached for up to 300 seconds  --- Requires one of the following EVE corporation role(s): Director

 ### Example
 ```ruby